bids-standard/bids-examples/README.md

 ### Validator exceptions

-Some datasets may include a custom `.bids-validator-config.json` to ignore errors generated from idiosyncracies of the datasets as they existed on creation.
+Some datasets may include a custom `.bids-validator-config.json` to ignore errors generated from idiosyncrasies of the datasets as they existed on creation.

 | name          | errors ignored                                                                                                                 |